KarimBoudjema/Drupal-Mailchimp/README.md

-# Mailchimp user register form in Drupal8/9 with Guzzle PHP HTTP client
+# Mailchimp user registration form in Drupal 8/9 with Guzzle PHP HTTP client

 This is a simple Drupal 8/9 module that provides an ajax form to register new users to a Mailchimp audience list.